When it comes to extracting potash from the ground, companies have two options available: conventional underground mining and solution mining.

 While many potash projects are able to be mined through conventional mining, there are quite a few projects that are mine via solution mining.

 In 2015, Mosaic operated three potash mines in Canada, including two shaft mines with three production shafts and one solution mine.
 The company also operated one potash shaft mine in the US.
-Construction of Mosaic’s new Saskatchewan Potash operation, Esterhazy K3, remains on budget and on track to start producing in 2017.
+Construction of Mosaic’s new Saskatchewan Potash operation, Esterhazy K3, remains on budget and on track to start producing in 2017 and is expected to add an estimated 900,000 tonnes to its annual potash operational capacity.

 Intrepid Potash supplies approximately 9 percent of the US’s annual consumption of potash.
-In May, the company released its first quarter 2016 results, reporting a net loss in the first quarter of $18.5 million, compared to a net income of $6.5 million in 2015.
-They also announced a plan to idle mining at its West facility, located in Carlsbad, New Mexico.
-The facility generated 42 percent of Intrepid’s potash production in 2015, and is expected to transition to care and maintenance in July.
+In August, the company announced its second quarter and first half of 2016 results, reporting a net loss of $13.4 million, compared to a net loss of $4.9 million for the same quarter in 2015.

 Western Potash is currently focusing on building a solution mine on the Milestone Property in southern Saskatchewan.
 The company announced in April that its wholly owned subsidiary, Milestone Potash, awarded the engineering services agreement to Amec Foster Wheeler for the next stage engineering of the Milestone Pilot plant project.

 Karnalyte Resources is engaged in the business of exploration and development of agricultural and industrial potash and magnesium products.
 The company owns a 100 percent interest in the Subsurface Permit KP 360A and Subsurface Mineral Lease KLSA 010.
+Using a staged apporach to potash plant construction, Karnalyte intends to operate a solution mining facility that will produce 625,000 tonnes of potash per year before increasing to 2.125 million tonnes of potash per year.
 The Wynyard Carnallite Project is an exploration and early stage pre-development property with potassium-containing minerals.

 Don’t forget to follow us @INN_Resource for real-time news updates!